What is liposuction or lipo procedure

-When is a liposuction indicated?
+When is liposuction indicated?

 Liposuction is most effective for removing localized fat deposits in body areas that do not respond to dieting or exercising.
-Liposuction will also performed before buttock lift or BBL procedure to harvest fat graft.
+Liposuction will also performed before buttock lift or BBL surgery to harvest fat graft.
 Liposuction is not intended as a substitute for medical weight loss or bariatric surgery but rather is a contouring procedure.
 It is best utilized in a program of exercise and optimal weight maintenance.

-What happens prior to surgery?
+What happens prior to liposuction?

-How is the tumescent technique of liposuction performed?
+How is the office liposuction performed?

 Liposuction can be performed in the doctor’s office facility, outpatient surgical suite or a hospital.
 If general anesthesia is not otherwise indicated, its potential complications can be avoided by the use of local anesthesia (often used with light sedation) via the tumescent technique.
 This breakthrough technique refers to filling the skin with local anesthetic in order to remove unwanted fat more efficiently.